 Commercial Affairs Manager, Irish Pharmaceutical Healthcare association

 The World Health Organization (WHO) estimates that vaccines save up to three million lives each year1.
-With the exception of clean, safe drinking water, vaccination is one of the most successful and cost-effective public health interventions ever, says Vivienne Hough, Commercial Affairs Manager for the Irish Pharmaceutical Healthcare Association (IPHA).
-This success is increasingly under threat as vaccination uptake rates continue to fall.
+In fact, vaccination is one of the most successful and cost-effective public health interventions ever, says Vivienne Hough.
+As a result, this success is increasingly under threat as vaccination uptake rates continue to fall.

-Despite the availability of free and effective vaccines, some people make the personal choice not to vaccinate themselves or their children.
-However, she says, they may not be aware that this choice not to vaccinate has an impact on others by reducing uptake rates, which are needed to protect populations or for ‘herd immunity’.
+Despite the availability of free, effective vaccines, some people make the personal choice not to vaccinate themselves or their children.
+However, she says, they may not be aware that this choice not to vaccinate has an impact on others.

 What is ‘herd immunity’?

 Herd immunity occurs when enough people within a population (or herd) have been vaccinated to reach the recommended threshold required to prevent the spread of a disease.
-When this is achieved, the high coverage makes it difficult for the disease to spread because there are so few people left to infect.
-This is particularly important for the protection of people who cannot be vaccinated.
+With so few people left to infect due to high coverage, it is difficult for the disease to spread.

 Such contact is particularly dangerous for people with a reduced immune system, pregnant women or small babies who have not yet completed all their vaccinations.
-People who cannot be vaccinated are vulnerable and depend on others being vaccinated for their own protection.
+However people who cannot be vaccinated are vulnerable and depend on others being vaccinated for their own protection.

 For example, if a person develops measles, the chances of infecting a baby who is too young to be vaccinated is reduced if everyone else who can be vaccinated (the herd) has been.